eminisrafil/RubbishAPIs/Rubbish-Integrations/Rubbish - Zapier Itegration with Salesforce.md

 <br/>

-4. Once the account is approved, proceed to the next step and test the trigger to ensure you are receiving incident tickets.
+4. Once the account is approved, proceed to the next step and test the trigger to ensure you are receiving submission tickets.
 If successful, continue to the next step.
    ![5.
 Test the trigger to ensure proper response](../Rubbish-APIs/screenshots/step5.png)

 <br/>